 IIRP students seek to positively influence their organisations and communities whatever their job role.
 Many already have advanced degrees, but they come to the Graduate School to learn more and establish themselves in a field that didn’t exist when they were first studying.

-Simple to get started — no application necessary
+Easy to get started – from Europe …

 If you have a bachelor’s degree or the equivalent, you can begin taking graduate courses at the IIRP today.
-(Educations earned outside of the US must be evaluated by the World Education Service (WES) to determine whether the student meets the educational requirements.)
+(Educations earned outside of the U.S. must be evaluated by National Association of Credential Evaluation Services (NACES) to determine whether the student meets the educational requirements.)